dataPulverizer/interface-d-c-fortran/README.md

 0000000000000010 T _fmult
 ```

-The above code is [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/example3).
+The above code is located [here](https://github.com/dataPulverizer/interface-d-c-fortran/tree/master/code/scripts/example3).

 ## Calling FORTRAN code from D

-Someone or a group of brave souls have created a high performance numeric library in FORTRAN and you would like to call this library from D. Calling Fortran from C is straightforward, but so is calling Fortran from D. Here is the Fortran version of my multiplication function:

-Fortran subroutines can be called directly from D in a very similar way to calling C from D. Below is a Fortran subroutine equivalent of the multiplication function:
+There are many numeric libraries written in Fortran that are still frequently used.
+It is thus important that they can be accessed from D. Fortran subroutines can be called directly from D in a very similar way to calling C from D. Below is a Fortran subroutine equivalent of the multiplication function:

 ```
 !example4f.f90